 - Surf Camps for adults and children offered on this beach.

-Fun Fact- In the 1900s, there was a bathhouse, playground, a boardwalk, and a dance hall situated here at this beach.
+Fun Fact- In the early 1900s, there was a bathhouse, playground, a boardwalk, and a dance hall situated here at this beach.
 Moonlight Beach got its name around this same time, because people would come out here at midnight when the moon was bright and have picnics.

 D Street Beach